Auktion Nr. 136

 Münzen der Römischen Kaiser

-Pax standing left, holding branch and cornucopia.
+Emperor standing left, holding branch and parazonium.

 Diameter: 20 mm.